-\para{Examples of FI-modules} Theorem~\ref{thm:intro:polydim} would not be of much use if FI-modules were rare.
-Fortunately, FI-modules are ubiquitous.
+\para{Examples of FI-modules} Finitely generated FI-modules are ubiquitous.
 To illustrate this we present in Table~\ref{table:examples} a variety of examples of FI-modules that arise in topology, algebra, combinatorics and algebraic geometry.
 In the course of this paper we will prove that each entry in this list is a finitely generated FI-module.
 The exact definitions of each of these objects will be given later in the paper.
 Any parameter here not equal to $n$ should be considered fixed and nonnegative.

-Except for a few special (e.g.\ $M=\R^d$) and low-complexity (i.e.\ small $i$, $d$, $g$, $J$, etc.) cases, the dimensions of the vector spaces (1)--(9) in Table~\ref{table:examples} are not known, or even conjectured.
-Exact computations seem to be extremely difficult.
-By contrast, the following result gives an answer, albeit a non-explicit one, in all of these cases.

-\begin{corollary} Let $\{V_n\}$ be any of the sequences of vector spaces (1)--(9) in Table~\ref{table:examples}.
-Then there exists an integer $N$ and an integer-valued polynomial $P\in\Q[T]$ such that